Welcome greeting from Dave Sietsema,

 Director of Corn Palace

-On behalf of The World’s Only Corn Palace and the City of Mitchell, I want to welcome you to the 2025 Dakota Oyate Challenge and wish all of the team’s, schools and fans much success in the coming year.
+On behalf of The World’s Only Corn Palace and the City of Mitchell, I want to welcome you to the 2026 Dakota Oyate Challenge and wish all of the team’s, schools, and fans much success in the coming year.
+Last year’s atmosphere and energy was amazing.
+What a fantastic group of fans and players.
+They Hand Games were a highlight for me during the event and we look forward to the Lakota Language Games this year.
+See you all soon.

 Fun Facts: